WetHat/rss-tracker/test-vault/reference/The GitHub Blog꞉ Product News and Updates/Research꞉ Quantifying GitHub Copilot’s impact in the enterprise with Accenture.md

 tags: []
 ---
 > [!abstract] Research: Quantifying GitHub Copilot’s impact in the enterprise with Accenture by Ya Gao - 2024-05-13T18:27:34.000Z
 > We conducted research with developers at Accenture to understand GitHub Copilot’s real-world impact in enterprise organizations.
-The post Research: Quantifying GitHub Copilot’s impact in the enterprise with Accenture appeared first on The GitHub...
+The post Research: Quantifying GitHub Copilot’s impact in the enterprise with Accenture appeared first on The GitHub Blog.

 🔗Read article [online](https://github.blog/2024-05-13-research-quantifying-github-copilots-impact-in-the-enterprise-with-accenture/).
 For other items in this feed see [[The GitHub Blog꞉ Product News and Updates]].